Margaret Mahy: Awards

 The biennial Hans Christian Andersen Award conferred by the International Board on Books for Young People is the highest recognition available to a writer or illustrator of children's books.
 Mahy received the writing award in 2006.
 Jury president Jeffrey Garrett wrote in the press release:

 In awarding the 2006 Hans Christian Andersen Medal for Writing to Margaret Mahy, the jury has recognized one of the world's most original re-inventors of language.
 Mahy's language is rich in poetic imagery, magic, and supernatural elements.
 Her oeuvre provides a vast, numinous, but intensely personal metaphorical arena for the expression and experience of childhood and adolescence.
 Equally important, however, are her rhymes and poems for children.
 Mahy's works are known to children and young adults all over the world.

 Mahy won the Carnegie Medal in 1982 for The Haunting.
 In 1984 she won the medal again for The Changeover.
-In 2005 she won the Phoenix Prize for The Catalogue of the Universe.
+In 2005 she won the Phoenix Award for The Catalogue of the Universe.

 The Margaret Mahy Award, named for Mahy, is presented annually to "a person who has made a significant contribution to the broad field of children's literature and literacy".
 Mahy was the first recipient of the award in 1991.
 Lectures by the winners are published, the standard of which was set by Mahy's inaugural lecture, Surprising Moments.

 In 2013, the top prize for young adult fiction at the New Zealand Post Children's Book Awards was renamed the Margaret Mahy Book of the Year award.
 Also in 2013, a playground based on her work was commissioned to be built in Christchurch's East Frame.